Temporal Shuffling for Defending Deep Action Recognition Models against Adversarial Attacks: Influence of temporal changes of videos

 \subsection{Robustness to motion variation}

-We note that in Figure \ref{fig:toy_randomizing}, the accuracy at $N$=8 (i.e., randomization over all frames) for dataset 3 (with no spatial cues) is 28.7\%, which is still significantly higher than random chance (1/8=12.5\%).
+We note that in Figure \ref{fig:toy_randomizing}, the accuracy at $N$=8 (i.e., randomization over all frames) for Dataset 3 (with no spatial cues) is 28.7\%, which is still significantly higher than random chance (1/8=12.5\%).
 This suggests that even under complete randomization, certain motion cues useful for recognition still remain.

 We hypothesize that \textit{monotonicity} of motion can be informative for recognition even under temporal randomization.
 The second row in Figure \ref{fig:concept} shows a part of the original video (the first row), which locally preserves the motion information.
 The third row, where frames are chosen at an irregular interval, contains corrupted motion but the monotonicity (i.e., the horse walking from left to right) is maintained.
-Randomization of frame orders may produce this type of irregular but monotonic frame orders, from which a recognition model may be able to extract useful motion features.
+Randomization of frame orders may produce this type of irregular but monotonic frame orders, from which a recognition model can still be able to extract useful motion features.

-For the randomized frame orders obtained in Section \ref{sec: 3-1}, we calculate the ratio of monotonic frame orders in the viewpoint of the first convolutional layer of a model.
+For the randomized frame orders obtained by `Randomizing frame orders' in Section \ref{sec: 3-1}, we calculate the ratio of monotonic frame orders in the viewpoint of the first convolutional layer of a model.
 For example, consider a randomized order [2, 3, 4, 1, 5].
 When the first convolutional layer has a temporal kernel size of 3 with a stride of 1 and zero-padding is used, the kernel processes the following five sets of frames: [2, 3], [2, 3, 4], [3, 4, 1], [4, 1, 5], and [1, 5].
-Since the first, second, and the last sets contain monotonic orders, the ratio of monotonic frame orders is calculated as 3/5=60\%.
-Figure \ref{fig:tend_} shows the recognition accuracy for the randomized videos with respect to each ratio of monotonic frame orders when $N$=32.
-Note that the possible values of the ratio are different for each model because of different kernel sizes and strides in the first convolutional layers across the models.
-And, the ratio values containing too few videos are excluded here.
-From the figure, it is observed that the accuracy increases as the ratio increases, which supports our hypothesis.
+Since the first, second, and the last sets contain monotonic orders, the ratio of monotonic frame orders is 3/5=60\%.